The covering radius and a discrete surface area for non-hollow simplices: Conjecture : Lattice polytopes with k interior lattice points

 But we can argue that, moreover, the vertices of $Q$ are its only points not contained in the interior of $\lambda P$, and that each of these vertices is in the interior of some lattice translation of $\lambda P$ because the vertical offset of the left and right edges of $Q$ is not an integer.
 This implies $\lambda$ to be strictly larger than $\mu(P)$.\qedhere \end{itemize} \end{proof}

-For the rest of the proof of \cref{thm:dim2-k}, we can now assume that the width~$\omega$ of $P$ is at least three.
-Let $L$ be the line containing the maximum number~$m$ of collinear lattice points in $P$.
-We will frequently use the following upper bound, obtained from \cref{lem:projection} applied to the projection along the direction of $L$:
+For the rest of the proof of \cref{thm:dim2-k}, we can assume $\omega\ge 3$.
+Let $m$ be the maximum number of collinear lattice points in our polygon $P$.
+Applying \cref{lem:projection} to the projection along the line containing those $m$ points gives:

+Another useful fact is that along the direction that attains the width $\omega$ there are $\omega-1$ parallel lines intersecting the interior of $P$, each of them contains at most $m$ lattice points, and with every lattice point of $P$ lying on one of those lines.
+Thus: